Skip to content

 Installation

-The package betterproto2 can be simply installed from PyPI using pip:
+The package betterproto2 can be installed from PyPI using pip:

 pip install betterproto2[all]